Tag: contemporary women artists

 The Smithsonian museum, Reclining Dress Impression with Drapery by Karen Lamonte, glass.
 I took this picture in the museum blown away by the complexity of its form that’s made of glass. http://www.karenlamonte.com/Artist-Talks-Lectures

-Art is a business
+Art as a Business

 contemporary art painting